-Pass Rate for MSU students: Reporting on the past two years, 100% of those taking the MTLE for the Reading Teacher licensure in the past four years have passed both subtests.
+Pass Rate for MSU students: Reporting on the past three years, 100% of those taking the MTLE for the Reading Teacher licensure in the past four years have passed both subtests.

 - Carefully review the list of topics and subtopics from the MTLE website for the test.

 - This test is aligned very closely to the state standards.

 - As part of the preparation, studying these text listed below would be helpful.

 - Irene Fountas and Gay Su Pinnell.
 Teaching for comprehending and fluency K-8.
 Heinemann.